PiyushMittl/uploader-s3jar-to-function/README.md

 Step1: create jar for the project uploader-s3jar-to-function. mvn clean compile install (goto target folder and pick the jar file for this project)

 Step2: create a lambda function

+Step3: add trigger to the lambda (choose s3 to trigger this lamnda to get executed)

+Step4: choose bucket and event type (Object created) and save the settings.

+Step5: